ScalaConsultants/mesmer/docs/getting-started.md

 https://github.com/zio/zio-metrics-connectors/blob/zio/series2.x/core/jvm/src/test/scala/zio/metrics/connectors/SampleApp.scala#L15-L71

-**Important for v0.8.0.RC1**
+**Important for non-Akka applications**

-At this moment (v0.8.0.RC1) Mesmer is closely bound with Akka.
+At this moment (v0.8.0-RC2) Mesmer is closely bound with Akka.
 This is something we're working on, but until then there's a specific step that needs to be made in non-Akka applications.
 The application needs to be run with these additional parameters (that will turn off Akka instrumentation):
 ```sh
 -Dotel.instrumentation.mesmer-akka-actor.enabled=false
 -Dotel.instrumentation.mesmer-akka-http.enabled=false